dominik-stec/Software_Testing_PJA/README.md

 ## How to use

-Under specified links are instructions which describe solutions how to use chosen test technology.
+Under specified links are instructions which describe solutions how to use the chosen test technology.

 <!-- _For more examples, please refer to the [Documentation](https://example.com)_ -->